HaR15/what2watch/README.md

 # what2watch #
-A movie suggester for the indecisive among us.
+A movie suggester built with React.js for the indecisive among us.